2010 DO-IT Summer Study Schedule

 - Chemistry and Environmental Studies- participating in lab experiments to determine what's in Lake Washington water and how the water quality has an impact on environmental issues

-Second year (Phase II) Scholars participate in focused workshops and receive computer training on more advanced topics such as
+Second year (Phase II) Scholars participate in focused workshops and receive computer training on more advanced topics.

 The following guidelines will help you move smoothly through the Summer Study program and gain the maximum benefit from the activities.
 This schedule lets you know what is planned and when to be ready!

 Plan ahead for rest, personal care, and other needs so you can arrive promptly and participate in all activities.
 If you require an adjustment to your schedule, request approval from a DO-IT staff member.

 Show your appreciation for the people who are contributing their time and talents to this program by keeping an open and respectful attitude.
 Practice self-advocacy!
 If you require special disability-related accommodations in order to participate, request them from the presenter or a DO-IT staff member.
 Complete individual or group projects as assigned.
 Use time available during open computer labs to complete newsletter articles and other assignments.
 Abide by all curfews and gather only in designated campus locations.
 In McCarty Hall, please remember that only female Scholars are permitted on 3rd Floor North and only male Scholars are permitted on 3rd Floor South.
 The main McCarty lobby and library are open to everyone.